 However, flood mapping is a complex process which involves some approximation of the natural features and processes associated with flooding.
 Before using the flood maps, please ensure that you understand the disclaimer.

 What’s on the maps?

 The flood maps show the likely extent of river flooding during a 10-year or 100-year flood event.
 A 10-year flood area has a 10% chance of flooding annually, whilst the more extensive 100-year flood area has a 1% chance of flooding annually.

-To find out more about the flood maps and how they were developed, see our Frequently Asked Questions.
-Please note the FAQs refer to a submissions period on the Proposed RPS that closed Monday, 3 December 2012.
+To find out more about the flood maps and how they are used, see our Frequently Asked Questions.

 Where can I view the maps?

 The maps are available for viewing on our GIS website.